allanmozart/bookflix/README.md

 ### AXIOS

-This project it's using action as a method of comunication with the endpoins.
+This project is using action as a method of comunication with the endpoins.

 - [Axios Oficial Page](https://axios-http.com/docs/intro)